rschmehl/awesco.eu/content/authors/johannes-peschel/_index.md

 ---
 # Display name
-name: Pietro Faggiani
+name: Johannes Peschel

 # Order of appearance
-weight: 35
+weight: 30

 # Username (this should match the folder name)
 authors:
-- pietro-faggiani
+- johannes-peschel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Simulation Engineer
+role: CEO and co-founder

 # Organizations/Affiliations
 organizations: